dbogatov/docker-images/README.md

 # Docker Containers

-This repo is a home for the images I use in my build system.
+This repo is a home for the images I use in my own build system.

 ## Structure